elizabeth-poggie/Summer_Research_2020/Proposal.md

 ## Goal

-To make a functional opensource application for panic mitigation with CBT tasks that are clinically effective.
+To make a cross-platform opensource application for panic mitigation with cognitive behavioural tasks (CBT) that are clinically effective.

 ## Future Work

-Just because the tasks I use are clinically significant does not mean it makes a difference.
+Just because the tasks I am using are clinically significant does not mean it makes a difference.
 I would need to test this with many users to see where the application is lacking in a standardized way.

 ## Unintended Consequences of this Research